xcuadrado/api/README.md

 ## Extract Products/Categories from remote Shop

-Easymarketing can read a vendor's product/category data via a JSON Interface.
+EASYMARKETING can read a vendor's product/category data via a JSON Interface.
 The webservice is called when the easymarketing user selects to import data via an interface.
 The data is then used to generate ads in the client's adwords account.
 This interface is to be developed by the easymarketing